Charles Edward Brownrigg1

 Hon.
 Elizabeth Marjorie Plumb1

 Hon.
-Elizabeth Marjorie Plumb was born in 1948.2 She is the daughter of Charles Henry Plumb, Baron Plumb and Marjorie Dorothy Dunn.1,2 She married, firstly, John Sten Robert Arbuthnot, son of G/Capt.
-Terence John Arbuthnot and Karin Gunborg Sundgren, on 8 October 1971.1 She and John Sten Robert Arbuthnot were divorced in 1982.1 She married, secondly, Anthony Holman after 1982.3
+Elizabeth Marjorie Plumb was born in 1948.2 She was the daughter of Charles Henry Plumb, Baron Plumb and Marjorie Dorothy Dunn.1,2 She married, firstly, John Sten Robert Arbuthnot, son of G/Capt.
+Terence John Arbuthnot and Karin Gunborg Sundgren, on 8 October 1971.1 She and John Sten Robert Arbuthnot were divorced in 1982.1 She married, secondly, Anthony Holman after 1982.3 She died on 12 November 2007.4

 From 8 October 1971, her married name became Arbuthnot.1 From after 1982, her married name became Holman.3 She was a journalist.3 She lived at 9 Wilderness Mount, Seal Hollow Road, Sevenoaks, Kent, England.2